tostrauss/yfinancetest/README.md

 # ToFu´s Stock Analysis and Option Trading

-**ToFu´s Stock Analysis and Option Trading** is a comprehensive, multi-page web application designed for traders and financial analysts.
+**ToFu´s Stock Analysis and Option Trading** is a comprehensive, multi-page web application designed for traders and financial analysts built by Tobias Strauss.
 Built with [Streamlit](https://streamlit.io/) and powered by live data from [Yahoo Finance](https://finance.yahoo.com/), this application provides real-time stock analysis and options trading insights, complete with advanced technical indicators and Black–Scholes-based Greeks calculations.

 ## Table of Contents